tbnobed/techsched/user_admin_guide.md

 3. To create a new user:
    - Click "Create User."
    - Fill in the user details (username, email, password, etc.).
+   - Email addresses are stored case-insensitively, so "user@example.com" and "User@Example.com" are treated as the same email address.
    - Set administrator privileges if needed.
    - Click "Create User" to add them to the system.
 4. To edit a user: